 Financial Controller: 6 Tips To Maximise Salary Potential And Achieve Optimum Career Growth

-Being a financial controller is a position of leadership.
+A financial controller is in a position of leadership.
 Although different companies have different structures, the financial controller is usually close to the very top of the finance and accounting department.
 Because of this, financial controllers have to demonstrate their leadership abilities in addition to their core skills in finance, accounting, budgeting, planning, reporting, etc.

 Professionals in finance and accounting may have a slightly harder time filling their resumes with flashy bullet points like someone from the sales department, for example.
 Often times, the efforts of financial controllers and others in the department can only be measured in subjective terms or in a broader context as opposed to a salesperson who can simply include half a sentence which mentions how much revenue they generated last fiscal.